devmike01/swartz/README.md

 ## Swartz Reference

-I came across a tool which let users generate reference from links.
-The tool was good, however it only allows me to generate one reference per article.
+I came across a tool which lets users generate reference from links.
+The tool was good however, it only allowed me to generate just one reference per article.
 So I look behind the shining UI and found the API.
-Then build my another reference generator that let users generates multiple references with just one click of a button.
+And then decided to build my another reference generator that let users generates multiple references with just one click of a button.
 ### Screenshot of Swartz Reference
 <img src="/screenshots/swartz_window.png" width="400px" height="300px"/>

 ### Output
 <img src="/screenshots/output.png" width="800px" height="300px"/>

+### How to use?
+- Download python 3
+- Run `pip install -r requirements` to download all external dependencies
+- Run the `app.py` script
+...

 License
 -------